 He holds a PhD in media studies on diagrammatics and expanded mind theories from the Berlin University of the Arts.
 His research encompasses various fields, including visual depictions of information from a media theory/cognitive studies perspective, HCI paradigms, art and technology practices, exhibition concepts, and epistemological problems related to embodiment and technology.

 From January 2018 to November 2019, Daniel coordinated the research seminar “Critical Zones” with Bruno Latour at the Karlsruhe University of Arts and Design and ZKM | Center for Art and Media, Karlsruhe.
 He also contributed to the exhibition catalogue at MIT Press and served as the web editor of the research section of the ZKM exhibition website.

-From 2016 until July 2019 Daniel has been a research associate (media theory/art studies) as well as assistant to the rector at Karlsruhe University of Arts and Design.
-From 2013 to 2016, he has been a research associate at the chair for media theory at Berlin University of the Arts and supervisor at the Vilém Flusser Archive.
+Between May 2016 and July 2019, Daniel was research associate (media theory/art studies) and, until March 2018, assistant to the rector at the Karlsruhe University of Arts and Design.
+From 2013 to 2016, he was research associate at the chair for media theory (Siegfried Zielinski) at the Berlin University of the Arts and supervisor at the Vilém Flusser Archive.

-From 2008 to 2016, Daniel was a founding member of the communication agency AFKM, Berlin.
+From 2008 to 2016, Daniel was a founding member of the communication agency AFKM in Berlin.